Jared-goodman/piband/README.md

 -Translate

+-Email

 -General Knowledge questions (e.g. "what's the capital of Australia", "how many ounces in a cup")

 And much, much more coming soon!

+To enable emails, make a file in the SRC directory called "fromaddr" with your email and "emailpass" with your password.
+If you are using Gmail (I'm sure other email providers will make you do this too), make sure to enable less secure apps.
+To make a contact, make a file in the src directory THAT IS ALL LOWER CASE with the name of the contact as the title and their email address as the content of the file.
+After all of that, simply say to the PiBand, "Send an email to [contact] saying [your message]."
+The PiBand will then send the email.

 And this is a list of all the API's I use: